MrMarrant/SCP-263/STEAM.md

 [/tr]
 [/table]

-I strongly recommend that you use the props menu (Utilities/SCP-263/Settings) instead of changing the convar from the server console.
+I strongly recommend that you use the props menu (Utilities/SCP-263/Settings) instead of changing the convar from the server console, only Admin/Super Admin can modify this values.

 [h2]Add New Questions[/h2]